 I ring up Strict Face the day after the release of New Racer, his first full-length mixtape.
-He’s on a break at his day job, “admin guy” for a security alarm company.
 As we chat about New Racer, and I heap praise on it, he tells me that he’s surprised by the reception.
 I’m surprised in turn, because from the outside it’s hard to imagine New Racer being anything less than brilliant.
 Strict Face has been perfecting his signature club sounds for seven years now, and the EP is the best expression of it yet.

 In 2014 Strict Face debuted with the two-track release Fountains / Highbury Skyline, quickly followed by his 2015 EP Marble Isles.
 2016’s ‘Murderer’ with K-Major was his first collaborative effort, followed by tracks ‘Afterparty’ with Tarquin and Yayoyanoh, and ‘Cobra Charm’ with Sophiegrophy.
 2018 saw him share Melbourne’s first Boiler Room stage with Nina Las Vegas.
 Strict Face’s music is infectious.
 He creates sonic atmospheres in a way that few can—fusing the club with a lazy Sunday morning.
 You could put it down to his ability to conjure up unusual rhythms and sounds to his tracks.
 Or you could attribute it to the consistency of his roll outs.
 Either way, Strict Face is one of Adelaide’s best exports.

 He’s worked with homegrown labels like Gobstopper and Tuff Wax.
 He was among the first to sign to NLV Records.
 As far as Australia is concerned, Strict Face has pretty much done everything a DJ can do—without morphing into Flume.
 After New Racer, where does he go next?
-He’s got some ideas (that might include resigning from that day job).
+He’s got some ideas.

 Hello!
 New Racer is your biggest release yet, and it’s such a varied, cohesive body of work.
 I’ve read lots of reviews, it’s been received really well.